hongquan/TumTum/README.rst

 GUI application as front-end to test AWS `Liveness Detection`_ sample.

-Code is copied and modified from CoBang_, so please look into original app to see how to setup and run from source.
+Code is copied and modified from CoBang_, so please look at original app for how to setup and run from source.

 .. _Liveness Detection: https://github.com/aws-samples/liveness-detection